 A discount of 10% is available to UTS Alumni or UTS Staff enrolling in this microcredential.
 If you’re eligible for this discount, please ensure you have provided your UTS Student or Staff ID number in your UTS Open Profile (under ‘A bit about you’).

 When signing up for the session, use the relevant voucher code to apply the discount to your cart:

 Please note, only one discount can be applied per person per course.

-Dr Keith Heggart (PhD) has established a long career as a high school educator, working in school leadership in government and non-government schools in the UK and Australia.
-He is an Apple Distinguished Educator and a Google Certified Innovator.
-He is currently the Academic Lead for the Graduate Certificate in Learning Design.
+Dr Keith Heggart (PhD) is an Apple Distinguished Educator and a Google Certified Innovator.
+He is currently the Academic Lead for the Graduate Certificate in Learning Design at UTS.
+Dr Heggart has established a long career as a high school educator, working in school leadership in government and non-government schools in the UK and Australia.